sciapp/gr/lib/grm/grplot/README.md

 Possible parameters for the surface plot are:

-1. `accelerate`: This parameter defines whether the surface plot is calculated with the GR or the GR3 functionalities.where in its default case the GR3 to be used.
+1. `accelerate`: This parameter defines whether the surface plot is calculated with the GR or the GR3 functionalities.
+The value of this parameter has to be 0 or 1 where in its default case the GR3 to be used.
 2. `colormap` or `cmap`: This parameter defines the colormap to be used.
 The default is 44 (viridis).
 3. `xflip`: This parameter defines whether the x-axis is flipped or not.
 4. `yflip`: This parameter defines whether the y-axis is flipped or not.

+# stairs

+This plot type converts the data into a stairs plot.
+A stairs plot is a piecewise constant function having only finitely many pieces.

+The expected data is 1 column.
+This column represents the y-data.

+Possible parameters for the stairs plot are:

+1. `orientation`: This parameter defines the orientation of the displayed bars.
+They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.
+2. `step_where`: This parameter defines the calculation of the steps.
+The possible values are `pre`, `post` and `mid` which is also the default case.

 # stem

 This plot type converts the data into a stem plot.
 A stem plot draws lines perpendicular to a baseline at each location from the baseline to the data values.

-The expected data is one column containing the the y data.
+The expected data is one column containing the y-data.

 Possible parameters for the stem plot are:

 1. `orientation`: This parameter defines the orientation of the displayed bars.
 They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.

-# step

-This plot type converts the data into a step plot.
-A step plot is a piecewise constant function having only finitely many pieces.

-The expected data is 1 column.
-This column represents the y data.

-Possible parameters for the step plot are:

-1. `orientation`: This parameter defines the orientation of the displayed bars.
-They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.
-2. `step_where`: This parameter defines the calculation of the steps.
-The possible values are `pre`, `post` and `mid` which is also the default case.

 # tricont

 This plot type converts the data into a tricontour plot.
 A tricontour plot displays contour lines on an unstructured triangular grid.

 The expected data are 3 columns.
-The first columns represents x, the second y and the last the z data.
+The first columns represents x-, the second y- and the last the z-data.

 The possible parameters for the tricontour plot are: